controlecidadao/samantha_ia/README.md

   >_This is the critical part of the installation.
 If everything goes well, the process will complete without displaying error messages in the terminal._<br>

   <br>

-  The installation process takes several minutes and should end with the creation of the last virtual environment (jupyterlab).
+  The installation process takes several minutes and should end with the creation of two virtual environments: `samantha` and `jupyterlab`.

 <br>

 * Once installed, open Samantha by double clicking on `open_samantha.bat` file.
 Windows may ask you again to confirm the source of the `.bat` file.
-This process is required only the first time you run the program.
+This authorisation is required only the first time you run the program.
 Click on 'More info' and confirm:<br>

   ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/open_samantha.png)<br><br>

   A terminal window will open.
 This is the Samantha's **server-side**.

-  After answering the initial questions (interface language and voice control options), the interface will open in a new browser tab.
+  After answering the initial questions (interface language and voice control options - voice control is not suitable for first use), the interface will open in a new browser tab.
 This is the Samantha's **browser-side**:

   <br>

   ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/interface_english.png)<br><br>

+  With the browser window opened, Samantha is ready to go.

 </details>